opensafely/documentation/docs/measures.md

 ]
 ```

 This differs from a normal study definition due to the addition of the `measures` object, which is a list of calls to the `Measure()` function, for each measure.
+Use of `index_date` is also required.

+#### The `index_date`
+Each month/week start date covered by your study period is passed to the study definition as the `index_date` in turn, thus allowing the cohort and variables to vary each month/week as required.
+(Some variables can retain fixed or no date ranges, e.g. a person's ethnicity would not be expected to vary over time).
+Read more about using index_date [here](/study-def-dates.md/#index-dates).

+#### The `Measure()` function
 * `id` is just a string used to identify the measure output file.
 * `numerator` and `denominator` are the columns in the dataset that define the measure.
 They must be numeric or boolean (encoded as 0 or 1).
 * `group_by` column can be of any type.
 To calculate the measure across the entire population, you can set `group_by="population"`.
 If not specified, `group_by` will default to `None` and the measure will be calculated at the individual patient level.